 Gifted and Talented Service Design and Curriculum

-• In grades 1 and 2, GT students receive the core curriculum using gifted strategies and participate in research, makerspace, and STEM as part of their Genius Hour once a week from 60-90 minutes.
-The GT math curriculum uses differentiation of content, process or product while building early understandings of patterns and number sense necessary for success in advanced mathematics.
+- In grades 1 and 2, GT students receive the core curriculum using gifted strategies and participate in research, makerspace, and/or STEM as part of their small group RLA time a minimum of twice per week.

-• In grades 3 through 5, GT students receive accelerated and differentiated instruction based on strengths and needs in mathematics and English language arts and reading.
+- In grades 3 through 5, GT students receive accelerated and differentiated instruction based on strengths and needs in mathematics and English language arts and reading.
 Science and social studies core curricula are covered using gifted strategies.
-All GT students participate in research, makerspace, and STEM as part of their Genius Hour once a week from 60-90 minutes.
+All GT students participate in research, makerspace, and/or STEM as part of their small group RLA time a minimum of twice per week.

 In middle school, students participate in GT courses in their area of strength in math, science, and/or ELA Humanities.